songchunlin/en/about/index.md

 ## My Hobby

 I like reading, traveling and
 cycling.
-One of my important dreams is the long travel from [Chengdu to Lhasa](http://en.wikipedia.org/wiki/China_National_Highway_318) (the capital of Tibet) by bike.
-I would plan to spend one month to complete this 2200-km journey.
-I initiated this dream eight years ago when I was an undergraduate, while I am always waiting for the right time to make my dream come true, because it is a great chance to enjoy the unique landscape and biodiversity of [Qinghai-Tibet Plateau](http://en.wikipedia.org/wiki/Qinghai-Tibet_Plateau).
+One of my important dreams is to travel all over the world and see many many interesting birds.
 I am also a [postcrossser](http://www.postcrossing.com/user/Xingfeng "Postcrossing"), please [contact me](/en/vitae "CV") if you have an interest to swap postcards with me.

 ---